Spencers Building: History

 Two floods (1890 and 1893 Brisbane flood), low occupancy rates and a severely depressed economy no doubt contributed to the repossession of the building in 1894.
-In the same year QTEA was struck off the companies register.
+In the same year, QTEA was struck off the companies register.
 The vacancy rates of the 1890s were relieved somewhat around the turn of the century with the first of a series of long-term tenancies.
-Leonard Spencer, coach builder and ironmonger began a twenty-odd year occupancy of Nos 45–47 in 1903.
+Leonard Spencer, coach builder and ironmonger, began a twenty-odd year occupancy of Nos 45–47 in 1903.
 Another enduring tenancy, that of Roche & Dahl leather merchants (Nos 49–51), began in 1911.

-In 1913 ownership of the property was transferred to James Milne and James Raff of the machinery firm Smellie & Co, whose two business premises (Smellie's Building and Old Mineral House) were nearby.
-In the late 1920s or early 1930s Leonard Spencer built his own building, Spencer Chambers, at 53 Edward Street and moved out of Nos 45–47.
-His place was taken by John Mitchell Hamilton, tent manufacturer who eventually bought the entire building, with his son, in 1941.
-In the mid 1940s Jolly & Batchelor carried on the leather tradition at the building, buying out Roche & Dahl and moving into their premises.
+In 1913, ownership of the property was transferred to James Milne and James Raff of the machinery firm Smellie & Co, whose two business premises (Smellie's Building and Old Mineral House) were nearby.
+In the late 1920s or early 1930s, Leonard Spencer built his own building, Spencer Chambers, at 53 Edward Street and moved out of Nos 45–47.
+His place was taken by John Mitchell Hamilton, a tent manufacturer who eventually bought the entire building, with his son, in 1941.
+In the mid-1940s Jolly & Batchelor carried on the leather tradition at the building, buying out Roche & Dahl and moving into their premises.
 For many years, Jolly & Batchelor operated their business there; in 1964 they left the central city area for South Brisbane where they continue to provide materials and equipment to the leather trade and to the public.
-Another Spencer, a typewriter dealer, bought Nos 45–47 in 1978, but sold it to the present owners in 1987.
+Another Spencer, a typewriter dealer, bought Nos 45–47 in 1978, but sold them to the present owners in 1987.
 The present owners of Nos 47–51 acquired the property in 1965.

-By 2014, Nos 45–47 had been unoccupied for several years and was sold in September 2014 (needing refurbishment).
+By 2014, Nos 45–47 had been unoccupied for several years and were sold in September 2014 (needing refurbishment).